NIMS University Paramedical Admissions 2025

 Doctor: A doctor is a medical professional who works in various healthcare settings and provides surgical, therapeutic and medicinal care to patients.
 He or she diagnoses, examines and identifies the illness, diseases and checks the medical history of a patient and also prescribes various tests to provide accurate medications.

-Medical Officer: Medical officers are also regarded as chief medical officers are doctors who are mainly in charge of clinics.
+Medical Officer: Medical officers are also known as chief medical officers, are doctors who are mainly in charge of clinics.
 Such physicians strongly recommend as well as provide medical assistance, problem detection, and instruction on medical conditions and illness control.
 Medical officers play an important role in supervising patient treatment and the duties of other medical professionals.

 General Physician: General Physicians treat diseases in the early stage, but if the illness remains serious after identification, then perhaps the patient is referred to a specialised medical professional.
 General Physicians are professionally educated physicians who provide elderly patients with a variety of nonsurgical medical attention.